naikevic/alx-low_level_programming/README.md

-This repo contains the beginning odf my code programming in at ALX
+This project contains ALX assignment on variables in C